Angelababy

-Angela Yeung Wing (杨颖 (Yáng Yǐng); born 28 February 1989), better known by her stage name Angelababy, is a Hong Kong actress, businesswoman, investor, model, and singer.
-In 2013, she was chosen by Southern Metropolis Daily as one of the New Four Dan Actresses.
-In 2016, she won the Hundred Flowers Award for Best Supporting Actress for her role in the blockbuster film Mojin: The Lost Legend.
-She is a cast member of variety show Keep Running.
+Angela Yeung Wing (杨颖 (Yáng Yǐng); born 28 February 1989), better known by her stage name Angelababy, is a Chinese singer, model and actress.
+In 2013, she was chosen by Southern Metropolis Entertainment Weekly as one of the New Four Dan Actresses.
+In 2016, she won the Hundred Flowers Award for Best Supporting Actress for her role in the film Mojin: The Lost Legend.
+She was a cast member of variety show Keep Running from 2014 to 2023.

 Early life

 Angelababy was born in Shanghai, China to a Shanghainese mother and a father from Hong Kong, who is of half German and half Chinese descent.
 Her birth name is Yang Ying (Cantonese: Yeung Wing).
 Her father runs a fashion business in Shanghai.
 She gained an interest in fashion as a child under her father's influence.
 She said in an interview, "Even though he [her father] sells more mature clothes, I loved going to his store and trying on new outfits and mixing and matching them.
 It was fun.
 I think that's how I developed a passion for fashion".

-Yang moved to Hong Kong when she was thirteen, and signed a modelling contract with Style International Management at the age of 14.
+Yang Ying moved to Hong Kong when she was thirteen, and signed a modeling contract with Style International Management at the age of 14.
 Although her English name is Angela, she was sometimes called "Baby" during her primary and secondary school years.
 She combined these two names to form her stage name, Angelababy.
-She speaks English, Mandarin, Shanghainese, Cantonese and Japanese.

 Career

-2007–2012: Beginnings
+2007–2009: Beginnings

-Angelababy debuted as an actress in the movie Trivial Matters in 2007, where she had a 5-minute cameo appearance in the film.
-She then starred in numerous films as supporting roles, as well as appearing in music videos.
-Angelababy had her first leading role in the 2011 film Love You You alongside Eddie Peng.
+Angelababy began her career as a model at 14, frequently collaborating with her agency mate Janice Man, presenting themselves as a twin-sister duo.
+Together, they quickly gained popularity in Hong Kong and co-founded a streetwear brand CHOICE, but their friendship ended in 2008.
+Angelababy debuted as an actress in the movie Trivial Matters in 2007, where she had a 5-minute cameo appearance in the film, followed by a supporting role in 2009 Hong Kong film Short of Love.

+2010–2013: Rising popularity

+Angelababy had major roles in two of her 2010 films, before her first leading role in the 2011 film Love You You alongside Eddie Peng.
 She sang a duet with JJ Lin entitled "Bottom of the Heart" as part of the movie's soundtrack.
 In 2012, Angelababy starred alongside Mark Chao in romance film First Time, a remake of the 2003 Korean film ...ing.
 Her performance in First Time won her the Most Anticipated Actress award at the 13th Chinese Film Media Awards.
 She then starred in both instalments of wuxia film Tai Chi, portraying a martial artist.

-2013–2014: Rising popularity

 In 2013, Angelababy starred in Tsui Hark's crime action film Young Detective Dee: Rise of the Sea Dragon, playing a beautiful courtesan.
 She won the Most Popular Actress award at the 21st Beijing College Student Film Festival for the film.